ARMSX2/armsx2-web/README.md

 <div align="center">

-_Always made with ❤️ by THE tanos_
+_Always made with ❤️ by THE LEGEND tanos_

 </div>